visual-framework/vf-core/components/vf-blockquote/README.md

 A way to quote and highlight text.

-The pullquote variant will be more decrative but has yet to be implemented.
+The pullquote variant will be a decorative variation but has yet to be implemented, it may take inspiration from the [VF 1.3 pullquote](https://www.ebi.ac.uk/style-lab/websites/patterns/pullquotes.html).

 ## Install